CZhouLab/Flnc/README.md

 When running Flnc with paired RNA-seq data, it is critical that the *_1 files and the *_2 files of replicates appear in separate comma-delimited lists, and that the order of the files in the two lists is the same.

-**Subcommands:**&emsp;&emsp;choose one of the subcommands {pair,single}
+**Subcommands:**&emsp;choose one of the subcommands {pair,single}

 **Arguments:**

--f, --format 		The format of the input file: fastq, or fasta or bed
+-f, --format**&emsp;The format of the input file: fastq, or fasta or bed
                     If using the pair subcommand, the format must be “fastq”.
                     If using single subcommand, the format can be fastq, or fasta, or bed.

 -1 FILE1	This argument is mandatory if using the pair subcommand.
 Full path of the mate 1 file of paired FASTQ files, paired with the mate 2 file specified with “-2 ” option.